A One Room Schoolhouse

 Physical Education: a minimum of one hour of daily, active, outdoor (if possible), unstructured play which is supervised by the education director and parent assistant.

-Elective Study: consists of nature study, arts and crafts, and music appreciation.
+Elective Study: may consists of subjects such as nature study, foreign language, arts and crafts, and music appreciation.
 At the secondary level these can be customized.

 Field Trips: offered monthly and will coordinate with either the science or history unit study.